Nidhin117/Codeword-Detection-by-LLM/README.md

-# Strath_ROUS10
-Repository of files for Dissertation on - Code word detection by Large language models
+# Dissertation - Code word detection by Large language models (ROUS10)
+Repository of files for Dissertation.
+University of Strathclyde